 The first thing I thought when I looked at these cymbals is – “Well, I’d probably break those in a few days.”
 The main reason I thought that was due to all the holes punched into the material to make these work the way they do.
 I thought they looked fragile.
 And as a metal drummer, I’m pretty conscious about cymbal durability.

 Drummers who have used these for an extended period of time can have mixed results.
-Harder players will find that they might crack or start to wear after a year or two, depending on playing style.
+Harder players and bashers will find that they might crack or start to wear more quickly.
 Lighter players will get many years out of them.

 If you want to extend the life of these cymbals as much as possible, it’s best to play them with light or normal sticking, and try to avoid really smashing them consistently hard like a metal or hard rock drummer might.